srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 - implements Serializable, Comparable and CharSequence interfaces

 **String creation**:
-- String - by string literal or new keyword
+- String - by string literal
+- new String() - create new space from string pool
+- new String().intern() - used to return value from string pool
 - StringBuffer - mutable, thread safe
 - StringBuilder - mutable, no thread safe, efficient